pgeu/pgeu-system/docs/confreg/wiki.md

 access)

 Editor attendees
 : Specific attendees that can *edit* this page.
+Permission to edit implies permission to view.

 ## Wiki page subscriptions